 The details of benefits and costs of these plans are too voluminous to state here.
-Pamphlets describing them are furnished to new faculty members at time of appointment and are available to other interested persons at the Information Desk in the University Business Office.
+Pamphlets describing them are furnished to new faculty members at time of appointment and are available to other interested persons at the Staff Benefits Division, University Business Office.

 New full-time faculty members may enroll in the American plan within 60 days of their employment date.
-Otherwise they must wait for an open enrollment date which occurs once a year.

 Enrollment in the TIAA (Teachers Insurance and Annuity Association) Major Medical plan may be in addition to the American plan, or it may constitute the complete family coverage.
-TIAA requires enrollment within 30 days of the date of appointment in order to avoid the requirement of proving insurability.
+TIAA requires enrollment within 31 days of the date of appointment in order to avoid the requirement of proving insurability.

-Premiums are paid by payroll deduction.
+Premiums are paid by payroll deduction in advance of premium period.